 All admitted students are automatically considered for merit scholarships, which will be announced on March 17th.

-First notifications of financial aid eligibility go out to students who've accepted our offer of admission and continue on a rolling basis.
+First official notifications of financial aid eligibility go out to students in May who've accepted our offer of admission and continue on a rolling basis.
 You’ll receive an email with instructions on how to view, accept, decline, or change your aid through your Wolverine Access account.

 Admissions Scholarship Offers